 - Disease modelling research.

-- Projects with no clear pathway to patient benefit.
+- Projects with no clear pathway to a defined ophthalmic patient benefit.

 - PhD studentships.